CarlosDaniel28/CarlosDaniel28/README.md

 - 👋 Hi, I’m @CarlosDaniel28
-- 👀 I’m interested in Learn Python
+- 👀 I’m interested in Learn Java
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on everything I can
 - 📫 How to reach me carlos_daniel33@yahoo.com